Continuous Test Orchestration And Execution Platform Online

 Connect Both Devices

-Make sure that the Android device as well as your workstation are connected to the same Wi-Fi network.
-Even if you don’t have Wi-Fi network, you can use USB tethering to connect both the devices.
+Make sure that the Android device, as well as your workstation, are connected to the same Wi-Fi network.
+Even if you don’t have a Wi-Fi network, you can use USB tethering to connect both the devices.

 Find Your Workstation Details

 You can view your locally hosted website on your Android using either your computer’s IP address or hostname.
 To find your IP address

 - Search for “adapter” and click on it

 - Go to “view network connections”

 - Select Active Network and navigate to “view status”